dnsndrvsk/react-modal-box/README.md

 ---

-React Modal Box, is a simple but customizable React Component to display Modals on your application.
+React Modal Box, is a simple dependency free and customizable React Component to display Modals on your application.
 Its simple event system allows you to place the modal in the root component of your application, and calling it with the simple mixins, allows you to be flexible.
 It also includes event handling mixins, so you can detect when the modal is being called or being hidden.